Semi-analytic construction of global transfers between quasi-periodic orbits in the spatial R3BP: Numerical Scattering Map on a Grid for C=3.00088

 \subsection{Homoclinic Orbits}

-In~\cite{DGR16}, Section~4.3, we explained in detail how to compute the intersection of the stable and unstable manifolds $W^s(\NHIM_c) \cap W^u(\NHIM_c)$ restricted to a suitable surface of section $\mathscr{S}$.

-Using this procedure, we find that the asymptotic manifolds do indeed intersect transversally, giving rise to families of homoclinic orbits from $\NHIM_c$ to itself.
-These homoclinics will later be encoded in two scattering maps.
+In~\cite{DGR16}, Section~4.3, we explained in detail how to compute the intersection of the stable and unstable manifolds $W^s(\NHIM_c) \cap W^u(\NHIM_c)$ restricted to the surface of section We find that the asymptotic manifolds do indeed intersect transversally, giving rise to families of homoclinic orbits to the $\NHIM_c$.
+These homoclinics will later be encoded by two scattering maps.

-Roughly speaking, the numerical procedure to compute each homoclinic consists of finding two initial conditions $y_-, y_+$ on the \textit{local} unstable resp. stable manifolds, and a point $x\in\mathscr{S}$ such that: (1) $\flow^t(y_-) = x$; and (2) $\flow^{-s}(y_+) = x$.
+Briefly, the numerical procedure to compute each homoclinic consists of finding two initial conditions $y_-$, $y_+$ on the \textit{local} unstable resp. stable manifolds, and a point $x\in\mathscr{S}$ such that: (1) $\flow^t(y_-) = x$; and (2) $\flow^{-s}(y_+) = x$.
 Then $x$ is a homoclinic point, generating a homoclinic orbit segment from $y_-$ to $y_+$.

 We would like to emphasize some aspects of this computation: